harrydurbin/craigslist_scraper/README.md

  + nwb (for northwest/merrimack)
  + sob (for south shore)

-Where 'NAME FOR CSV FILE' is one of:
+And 'NAME FOR CSV FILE' is one of:
  + gbs.gigs.csv
  + bmw.gigs.csv
  + nos.gigs.csv